Definition

 Social Love is not Gift.
 When we talk about gift, we refer to the theoretical tradition that has been consolidated in social sciences beginning with the essay by Mauss (1965, Essay on Gift).
 The gift presupposes: 1) the obligation to give; 2) the obligation to receive; 3) the obligation to give back.
 The giving connects the giver, the gift, and the donee in a relationship of reciprocity, which, defined or undefined in time, expects restitution according to its logic.
 The Gift implies not only that the doner gives and the donee receives, but that the social obligation (norm) exists of maintaining the duties of each: “…the total transaction not only implies the obligation of giving back gifts received; but it also supposes two others equally important: the obligation of giving, on the one hand, and an obligation of receiving, on the other” (p.161).
 The presence of gratuitousness in this type of relationship doesn’t change the model of action.

-Reference: Iorio (2014), Sociology of Love.
+Iorio (2014), Sociology of Love.
 Vernon Press.